scipopt/gcg/doc/resources/example-projects/example-projects.md

 On this page, we give an overview of the example projects that have been carried out using GCG.
-If you want to start your own project, please refer to the guide on @ref install-application-examples.
+If you want to start your own project, please refer to the guide on @subpage install-examples.

 - @subpage p1